mostafa-abokhadra/backEndRef/dataBase/Redis/redis_basics.md

-exists name // check if a key exists del name flushall // will clear every thing you have set, it is like starting new session, all work you have done will be gone
+exists name // check if a key exists del name flushall // will clear every thing you have set, it is like starting new session, all work you have done will be gone type name //return the value type of the key
 ```

 `quit` **to close connection**